 Broccoli: A very good source of Dietary Fiber, Vitamin A, C, K, B6, Folate, Potassium and Manganese.
 Also a good source of added protein, Vitamin E, Thiamine, Riboflavin, Pantothenic Acid, Calcium, Iron, Magnesium, and Phosphorous and Selenium.
-This has been shown to fend off cancer, osteoporosis, birth defects, and heart disease.
-It can also boost your immunity.
+T

 Spinach: Contains Niacin and Zinc, and a very good source of Dietary Fiber, Protein, Vitamin A, Vitamin C, Vitamin E (Alpha Tocopherol), Vitamin K, Thiamine, Riboflavin, Vitamin B6, Folate, Calcium, Iron, Magnesium, Phosphorus, Potassium, Copper and Manganese.

 Blueberries: This food is very low in Saturated Fat, Cholesterol and Sodium.
 It is also a good source of Dietary Fiber, and a very good source of Vitamin C, Vitamin K and Manganese.
-Blueberries are not only a powerful antioxidant but also have been proved to preserve vision.
+Blueberries also contain powerful antioxidants.

 Chicken Meat, Ground Bone, Necks & Organ Meat: Chicken Meat is a highly digestible protein and contains essential amino acids – the building blocks for healthy growth and repair of the body.
 Containing natural levels of Calcium and Phosphorus.
 Also providing your dog with naturally occurring compounds Glucosamine and Chondroitin insure healthy joints.

 Cod Liver Oil: This food is very low in Sodium.
 It is also a very good source of Vitamin A and Vitamin D. It also provides your dog with omega-3 fatty acids.
-These are essential for the healthy function of the brain, the heart, the joints, the digestive system and many other systems of the body.
-Another benefit of cod liver oil is related to its vitamin E content, which helps the body process the fatty acids, is an essential antioxidant and promotes the health of the skin and coat.
+Another benefit of cod liver oil is related to its vitamin E content.

-Pollok Filets: This is a unique protein source for dogs.
+Pollok Fillets: This is a unique protein source for dogs.
 This is an excellent option for dogs with extreme food allergies or for breed specific applications.
-Dogs like akitas or huskies who originate where fish are a major protein source do very well and thoroughly enjoy this fish.
-The predominate source of our fish is filets from white fish which are very lean in fat.
-White fish is rich in a number of B vitamins such as niacin (B3), which is needed to promote healthy cells and to help eliminate toxins from the body and pyridoxine (B6), which keeps the skin, nervous system and red blood cells healthy.
+Dogs like Akitas or huskies who originate where fish are a major protein source do very well and thoroughly enjoy this fish.
+The predominate source of our fish is fillets from white fish which are very lean in fat.
+White fish is rich in a number of B vitamins such as niacin (B3) and pyridoxine (B6).
 White fish is also rich in several essential minerals such as iron, phosphorus, selenium, and iodine.

 Pumpkin: Pumpkin is incredibly rich in vital anti-oxidants and vitamins.
 This vegetable is very low in calories yet good source of vitamin A, flavonoid poly-phenolic antioxidants like leutin, xanthins and carotenes.
 It contains no saturated fats or cholesterol; but is rich a source of dietary fiber, anti-oxidants, minerals, vitamins.
-It is also an excellent source of many natural poly-phenolic flavonoid compoundes like alpha and beta carotenes, cryptoxanthin, lutein and zeaxanthin.
+It is also an excellent source of many natural poly-phenolic flavonoid compounds like alpha and beta carotenes, cryptoxanthin, lutein and zeaxanthin.
 Carotenes convert into vitamin A inside the body.
-Zea-xanthin is a natural anti-oxidant which has UV (ultra-violet) rays filtering actions in the macula lutea in reitina of the eyes.
-Thus, it helps protect from “age related macular disease” (ARMD).
+Zea-xanthin is a natural anti-oxidant which has UV (ultra-violet) rays filtering actions in the macula lutea in retina of the eyes.
 Pumpkin is rich in B-complex group of vitamins like folates, niacin, vitamin B-6 (pyridoxine), thiamin and pantothenic acid and is also rich source of minerals like copper, calcium, potassium and phosphorus.
-We utilize the whole pumpkin including the seeds which are a good source of dietary fiber and mono-unsaturated fatty acids which are good for heart health.
+We utilize the whole pumpkin including the seeds which are a good source of dietary fiber and mono-unsaturated fatty acids.
 In addition, they are very good in protein, minerals and many health benefiting vitamins.
-The seeds are an excellent source of health promoting amino acid tryptophan.
-Tryptophan is converted to GABA in the brain.
+The seeds are an excellent source of the amino acid tryptophan.
+Tryptophan is converted to serotonin.

 Papaya: Papaya contains Vitamin C, Calcium, Vitamin A, Phosphorus and Potassium.
-As well as containing vitamin E and K. We include the papaya seeds which have some significant health benefits; they include protection against E. coli, Salmonella and Staph infections and certain kidney diseases.
-Papaya seeds extract are also known to get rid of intestinal parasites and they also help in detoxifying the liver.
-Papaya contains enzyme health benefits which come from papain and chymonpapain, the two very important enzymes of the fruit.
-These enzymes aid in the digestion of protein in the body.
+As well as containing vitamin E and K. Papaya contains enzyme health benefits which come from papain and chymonpapain, the two very important enzymes of the fruit.
 Out of the two, papain is the most abundant and most active.
-The antioxidant nutrients such as vitamin C, vitamin E and beta-carotene also aid to reducing any inflammatory symptoms.
+The antioxidant nutrients such as vitamin C, vitamin E and beta-carotene.

-Honey: Raw honey boosts immunity and the digestive system because it has 27 minerals, 22 amino acids and about 500 live enzymes in one table spoon.
+Honey: Raw honey has 27 minerals, 22 amino acids and about 500 live enzymes in one table spoon.
 Unlike processed and refined sugar, honey is easily digestible.
-Honey also helps to metabolize fatty acid.
+Honey also helps to metabolize fatty acids.